zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 If you used the git submodule option to install the theme, update it by running:

 1. `cd YOUR_SITE`
-1. `git submodule foreach git pull`
+1. `git submodule foreach git pull origin master`

 If you downloaded a zip to install the theme, just do those installation steps again to update it.